DIY-NAMICsystem/Hardware_Documentation/Chapter_3.OM1_Shield/README.md

 </p>

-Note that the picture above is a bare bone shield.
-The electrical connections are all imprinted within the printed circuit board (PCB), but it won’t work unless we attach the necessary components and the headers!
-This section will detail the steps on how to solder on the necessary components.
+Note that the picture above is the bare printed circuit board (PCB) on to which the necessary components must be attacehd!
+This section will detail the steps to solder on the necessary components.

 <p align="center">
     <img title = "figure2" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_3.OM1_Shield/imgs/Figure_2.png?raw=true" align=center width=300/><br><br>
     <b><i>Figure 2:</b> Small version of all the electrical connections within the OM1 Shield.
 Red and blue lines are used just to differentiate connections.
 They do not carry any meaning.
 </p>

-### Necessary Components
+### Components

-Below is a picture of the necessary components that we have to solder on to the OM1 shield.
+Below is a picture of the components which are soldered on to the OM1 shield.

 <p align="center">
     <img title = "figure3" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_3.OM1_Shield/imgs/Figure_3.png?raw=true" align=center width=300/><br><br>
     <b><i>Figure 3:</b> List of components needed to make a functioning OM1 Shield.</i>
 </p>

-The following is the list of bare minimum materials necessary to make a functioning OM1 Shield.
+Components for building shield:
 For more details and where to purchase them, refer to the [Bill of Materials](https://github.com/jhl0204/AIM-Hardware-Documentations/wiki/Bill-of-Materials)

-- OM1 Shield
+- OM1 Shield Printed Circuit Board
 - pushbutton
 - 2.1mm DC Barrel Jack
 - Stacking Headers (1x10 (1) / 1x8 (2) / 1x6 (1))
-- Chip Socket + H Bridge
+- Chip Socket + H Bridge**
 - Female + Male Headers

-##### What is a H-Bridge? (optional)
+##### **What is a H-Bridge?

-> At this point you might be wondering what a H-bridge is.
-(If you haven’t been wondering, that’s fine too – you can skip this part).
-There are a bunch of online resources that explain how H-bridges work and in which settings they are used.
-I won’t go into those details because all the “under the hood” intricacies are not important for our purposes.
-We only need to know that H-bridges are electric circuits that can reverse the polarity of the voltage and that they can “amplify” low power signals to high power signals.
-That is how Arduinos, which has a 5V limit, use H-bridges to power up solenoids which require 9V input.
-H-bridges are also used widely in robotics to drive motors forward and backward.
-For reference though, we are using a dual H-Bridge motor driver (L293D) that can run four solenoids at once with a limit of 600mA per channel.
+> H-bridges are electric circuits that “amplify” low power signals.
+Since Arduinos have a 5V limit, H-bridges are used to power solenoids which require 9V input.
+H-bridges are also commonly used to drive motors using Arduinos.
+The H-bridge we are using is a dual H-Bridge motor driver (L293D) that can run four solenoids at once with a limit of 600mA per channel.

 Links for more learning:
 1) [Making H-Bridge on a Breadboard](https://www.instructables.com/id/H-Bridge-on-a-Breadboard/)